 Sephora was founded in France in 1970 and now operates over 1,900 stores in 29 countries.
 They have partnered with the department store JCPenney and have over 485 Sephora stores inside of JCPenney locations in the United States.
 The company offers only prestige makeup brands, including their own Sephora line.

-- Science of Sephora: Sephora is dedicated to having the most knowledgeable team of consultants in all their stores, which is why they created the Science of Sephora program.
+Science of Sephora: Sephora is dedicated to having the most knowledgeable team of consultants in all their stores, which is why they created the Science of Sephora program.
 Every Sephora consultant goes through rigorous training so they can identify different skin types and understand skin physiology to help customers find the best products for their skin.
 The program also teaches consultants background on makeup history, best techniques for application and the science of developing fragrances.

-- Skincare IQ: Use Sephora’s online tool to find products that match your needs based on your skin concern, product type and/or brand.
+Skincare IQ: Use Sephora’s online tool to find products that match your needs based on your skin concern, product type and/or brand.
 You can also meet with an in-store consultant to figure out your Skin IQ.

-- In-store consultations and makeovers: Schedule a 45-minute full makeover at your local Sephora location.
+In-store consultations and makeovers: Schedule a 45-minute full makeover at your local Sephora location.
 The makeover is complimentary with a minimum $50 purchase.
 If you have more time, and have more questions about your skincare routine, schedule a customized 90-minute full makeup, skincare and fragrance makeover.
 This is free with a minimum $125 purchase.

-- In store beauty classes: Sephora regularly offers free beauty classes in their stores to help you learn everything from the basics of contouring to how to apply your own false eyelashes.
+In store beauty classes: Sephora regularly offers free beauty classes in their stores to help you learn everything from the basics of contouring to how to apply your own false eyelashes.
 See the complete list of classes on Sephora’s website or check with your local store.

-- Prestige products: Sephora sells only prestige products, so consumers who are concerned with the ingredients in their makeup can shop at Sephora knowing they are only getting high-quality cosmetics.
+Prestige products: Sephora sells only prestige products, so consumers who are concerned with the ingredients in their makeup can shop at Sephora knowing they are only getting high-quality cosmetics.

-- Best for Sephora is best for women seeking prestige makeup products.
+Best for: Sephora is best for women seeking prestige makeup products.
 Also, women who want help learning the best ways to apply makeup.

-Sephora Company Profile
+Sephora Company Information